 What do others look for within their stoma appliance?
 Does the bag need to be fashionable?
 Does the bag need to be coveted?
 More and more future and fellow ostomates are doing their research prior to the operation and requesting to have a certain type of bag that they feel suits their lifestyle.

 A few days later of religiously using the Vitamin E Elements products I noticed a massive difference in my skin.
 The itching and the bleeding completely stopped, which I was really taken aback by at how quick and effective they were.
 It really helped my skin and my self esteem.

-Simon's Story: Diagnosis with Ulcerative Colitis DISCLAIMER: this blog post contains some graphic images So, where do I start?
+Simon's Story: Ulcerative Colitis Diagnosis WARNING: this blog post contains some graphic images So, where do I start?
 I guess the beginning seems like a good place, so here it goes…..
 My name is Simon and I am 36 years old.
-I was first diagnosed with...
+I was first diagnosed with Ulcerative...

 Paul Eakin, UK CEO of Cardiff based Pelican and Respond Healthcare has been appointed to a key position within the UK’s oldest and largest Health Association, the British Healthcare Trades Association (BHTA); an important move at a time of great change and uncertainty within the NHS and therefore for Association members.

 Vitamin E has a lot of wonderful benefits for the skin, making it a great addition to our summer skincare routines.